Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

   - saves potential bandwidth costs and battery power for the radio
   - more processing on device to extract the binary
 - caching
-  - *no cache* can decide to wirte directly to flash at each packet --> wear flash quicker but simple to implement
+  - *no cache* can decide to write directly to flash at each packet --> wear flash quicker but simpler to implement
   - *partial cache* in RAM to flash more packets in a single write --> more complex
   - *full caching* only available if the RAM is big enough to contain the firmware
 - communication protocols